 In contrast to the lack of direct effects, we detected several indirect effects of microclimate on reproductive performance of G. pneumonanthe.
 The overall impact of these indirect effects was that the number of seeds per flower increased with soil temperature and decreased with soil moisture, the effect of temperature being more important that the effect of moisture (total effects, Table 2).
-The occurrence of oviposition by P. alcon was higher in warm microsites, and was not directly related to soil moisture (after correcting for residual spatial autocorrelation).
+The occurrence of oviposition by P. alcon was higher in warm microsites, but was not related to soil moisture after correcting for residual spatial autocorrelation.
 Microclimatic effects on the intensity of plant-animal interactions, such as seed predation, might be due to effects on larval growth and survival, as females select oviposition sites that maximize development and survival of larvae (Bonebrake et al. 2010).
 Our results agree with previous studies showing an increased incidence of butterfly oviposition in warmer microclimates, and that this effect is particularly pronounced near the margins of their geographical range (Eilers et al. 2013, Fourcade and Öckinger 2016).
 The increased incidence of eggs in G. pneumonanthe individuals in warmer microsites was associated with a reduced reproductive output.
 Our results therefore show that antagonistic interactions play an important role in mediating effects of microclimate on local-scale environmental variation on plant performance.

-Microclimate was also related to incidence of oviposition and performance of G. pneumonanthe individuals through effects on plant phenology, host ant abundance, and neighboring conspecific plants.
-Effects of soil temperature and moisture were always interactive.
-Plants flowered earlier in colder and drier microsites.
-The few studies that have documented variations in plant phenology at small scales in relation to soil temperature (Dahlgren et al. 2007, Toftegaard 2016), found that plants flowered earlier in warmer microsites, and thus our result might seem counterintuitive.
-However, the distribution of soil temperature and soil moisture values (Fig. A3) shows that there are actually no plants with very low values of temperature and moisture.
-Earlier flowering has also been related to higher nutrient levels (Dahlgren et al. 2007), and one possibility is that the later flowering of G. pneumonanthe observed in warm and moist microsites is due to that moister microsites are also poorer in nutrients.
-It seems that moisture is more important than temperature in determining plant phenology in our system, as suggested by the later phenology in moister microsites (blue color in Fig. A3), and this might be due to the larger range of variation in soil moisture in the study population.
+Microclimate also affected oviposition by P. alcon and the reproductive performance of G. pneumonanthe individuals indirectly via effects on plant phenology, host ant abundance, and neighboring conspecific plants, and the effects of soil temperature and moisture were interactive.
+Plants flowered latest in warm and wet microsites.
+In contrast, the few other studies that have documented variations in plant phenology at small scales in relation to soil temperature have found that plants flowered earlier in warmer microsites (Dahlgren et al. 2007, Toftegaard 2016).
+However, the distribution of soil temperature and soil moisture values shows that there are actually no plants with very low values of temperature and moisture (Fig. A3).
+Our analyses also suggested that the effects of moisture on plant phenology were more important than those temperature, and this was an effect of the larger range of variation in soil moisture in the study population (Fig. A3).
+Earlier flowering has also been related to higher nutrient levels (Dahlgren et al. 2007), and one possibility is that the later flowering of G. pneumonanthe observed in warm and moist microsites is due to that moister microsites are poorer in nutrients.
 In accordance with previous findings (Valdés and Ehrlén 2018), variation in plant phenology only affected reproductive performance indirectly, through its effects on the antagonistic interaction with P. alcon.
-Soil temperature and moisture also interactively affected host ant abundance and density of neighboring conspecific plants.
-M. rubra were more abundant and neighbor density was higher in cold microsites when moisture was low, but in warm microsites when moisture was high.
+Soil temperature and moisture were also correlated with host ant abundance.
+When soils were dry M. rubra were more abundant in cold microsites, but when moisture was high it was more abundant in warm microsites.
 Myrmica ants occupy different ecological niches with respect to vegetation and soil characteristics (Elmes et al. 1998).
 Specifically, M. rubra shows preferences for intermediate soil temperature and moisture (Elmes et al. 1998), and might thus avoid very warm and dry microsites, where there might be a risk of dessication, as well as very cold and wet microsites, which might be too damp.
-Lastly, the fact that neighbor density was the highest in warm and moist microsites, might be the result of that these microsites can support higher plant densities due to a higher water availability in the soil and a low cover of grasses resulting from low nutrient concentrations (Oostermeijer et al. 1998).
+Lastly, neighbor density was the highest in warm and moist microsites.
+This might be the result of that these microsites can support higher plant densities due to a higher water availability in the soil and a low cover of grasses resulting from low nutrient concentrations (Oostermeijer et al. 1998).